yurikaminski/AIDL19-DeepSales/README.md

 The final goal of this project is to predict Customer Satisfaction Index from calls using raw audio files.

-To achieve that goal, we first train our model with labelled data from French TV political debates aiming to find out salient information in raw speech that correlates with conflict level.
+To achieve that goal, we first train our model with labelled data from Swiss TV political debates aiming to find out salient information in raw speech that correlates with conflict level.
 Once the network is trained with this data, we want to use transfer learning in order to execute the CSI prediction task, we need to adapt the final layers to this different task.

 From a business point of virew, this is a quite interesting application to Call Centers, since this task is performed manually in most of them by QA teams that evaluate a tiny fraction of the calls to audit quality, leaving behind more than 90% of the calls unaudited.
 The network could also be adapted to other tasks such as churn prediction, first call resolution, sales conversion and other important call center metrics.